 Centerville, Ohio is a quaint suburb of Dayton, Ohio and is rated among the best places to live in the Dayton area.
 It’s easy to see why with its many historic buildings (the most in Ohio!), charming boutiques, independently owned restaurants, low crime, and excellent schools.
-Ignite Yoga has been an independent woman-owned business in Centerville since 2013.
+Ignite Yoga Studio has been an independent woman-owned business in Centerville since 2013.
 Over the years, we’ve met thousands of people living in Centerville—some who have lived here their whole lives and others who found Ignite Yoga as a first stop in Centerville residency.
 As a community-driven business, we aim to create community within Ignite Yoga and spread our roots outward into the community including other small businesses to support the local economy.
 Through these endeavors, we have the opportunity to connect to the people that live, work, and play right here in Centerville, Ohio.
 If anyone knows the best hot spots and hidden gems, it’s these folks.
 So we asked them to generate a list of favorite places to share with locals and newcomers alike, to aid in the continual thriving of the city weknow and love—Centerville, Ohio.

 The following list includes our top parks, fitness/health studios, shops, restaurants, and a variety of businesses.